WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/tuino_demo_rfid_reader/README_UART.md

 # Notes

-You need a 4 pin male/female jumper to Grove 4 pin conversion cable for the setup because the tuino works with a voltage of 3.3V while the Grove 125kHz RFID reader works with a voltage from 4.75 to 5.25V.
+You need a 4 pin male jumper to Grove 4 pin conversion cable for the setup because the tuino works with a voltage of 3.3V while the Grove 125kHz RFID reader works with a voltage from 4.75 to 5.25V.
 Set the jumper of the 125kHz RFID reader to 'U' (left two pins).
 The setting is: 9600bps, N, 8, 1, TTL output.
 The output format is Uart.

 # Setup